 Unlike hiragana, which deals with long vowels by adding more vowels to things, katakana has a special vowel extender character.
 Luckily it's very simple: a dash.

 When you see this, you'll just need to extend the vowel that it comes after.
 For example:

-You'll see this dash a lot in katakana.
+At this point, you can probably imagine that you'll see this dash quite a lot in katakana.
 Knowing how and when to use it, especially when you try to "spell" out words you don't really know the spelling of, can be challenging.
 With a lot of experience, mistakes, and even more experience you'll start to understand when and how to use it.
 For now, just focus on reading it correctly.
 That part is much easier, and that is the part that will give you the experience you need to reproduce it later on.

 Although you can probably read most katakana words now, there's a little more you should do before going out into the real world.
 Try to do everything in the "Additional Practice" section.
-It's for your own good and it will make katakana reading a lot less overwhelming.
+It will make katakana reading a lot less overwhelming.

 When you feel comfortable with that, it's time to practice with some worksheets.
 They're a bit different from the other worksheets in that they're "real" sentences and we're not keeping track of the frequency of the kana being used.
 It's a bit more like real life… with a nice protective bubble.
 Don't worry a ton about the meaning, but if you can figure it out that's extra points for you!
 It's all in "English" … though it has been converted into Japanese pronunciation using katakana.